 CONTACT: Officer Rob Pedregon

-In addition to 550 sworn officers, Los Angeles Airport Police Division also employs 430 security officers and nearly 200 civilian professional staff.
-As the largest aviation law enforcement agency in the nation, Airport Police patrols and secures Los Angeles International Airport, the Nation’s second busiest and world’s fourth busiest airport, and VNY general aviation airport.
+In addition to its nearly 550 sworn officers, the Los Angeles Airport Police includes 430 security officers and nearly 200 civilian professional staff.
+As the largest aviation law enforcement agency in the nation, the Airport Police patrols and secures Los Angeles International -- the second busiest commercial airport in the U.S. – and Van Nuys (general aviation) airports.